CubingDeveloper/B-zier-Curve-Editor-Roblox-studio-plug-in/README.md

 # Bézier Curve Shape Editor Roblox studio plugin

 ## Set-up
-You can find the plugin here: [https://create.roblox.com/store/asset/18696218289](https://create.roblox.com/store/asset/18696218289/NOT-FINISHED-DO-NOT-USE).
+You can find the plugin here: [https://create.roblox.com/store/asset/18696218289](https://create.roblox.com/store/asset/18696218289/from-GitHub).

-Once you have installed it in Roblox Studio go to PLUGINS -> Plugins by @CubingDeveloper and click Bézier Curve Shapes
+Once you have installed it in Roblox Studio go to PLUGINS -> Bézier Curve Editor and click Bézier Curve Shapes

 ## Usage
 To use the plugin start off by pressing the Select button to select a surface to add your curve to.
 Points can only be moved and created on that surface, and where you press will determine the center.